palsreejib/Image-Classification-using-Sonification/README.md

 # Image-Classification-using-Sonification

-This project explores a novel approach to evaluating the retention of visual information in sonified images by transforming images into audio using the **inverse Griffin-Lim algorithm**, converting the resulting audio into **spectrograms**, and then classifying these spectrograms using **deep CNN architectures**.
+This project explores a novel approach to evaluating the retention of visual information in sonified images by transforming images into audio using the **inverse Griffin-Lim algorithm**, converting the resulting audio into **spectrograms**, and then classifying these spectrograms using **deep convolutional neural network (CNN) architectures**.

 ---